-I think this easy project would also be a unique activity for a small birthday party or sleepover, just keep in mind, you would probably need more than one hot glue gun to keep the girls busy.
+I think this easy project would also be a unique activity for a small birthday party or sleepover, just keep in mind, you would probably need more than one hot glue gun to keep the kids busy.
 Heck, these are probably cool enough to make and sell!
 You could easily theme them for a sporting event, special occasion or holiday.

 Where To Get The Supplies

 My daughter found this 24 pack of sunglasses on Amazon for just $22, and the quality is way better than expected.
 They are advertised as party favors so I was expecting cheap, flimsy plastic, but they seem to be just right for this project.
 They’re also the perfect size for older kids, teens and adults.